Sitecore/content-hub-one-nextjs-starterkit/README.md

     ch-one-cli ser push content-item -c "homepage"

-### Publish Content Types, Media Items And Content Items
+### Publish content types, media items, and content items

-Go to the Content Hub ONE app and publish in the following order:
+In the Content Hub ONE app, publish in the following order:

-1. Media Items
+1. Media items
-2. Content Items
+2. Content items

 Note: If you are connecting to the Delivery API, items need to be published to be available.
 Using the Preview API, publishing is not required.

 ## Start the application
-Navigate to the root folder of your app.

 run the development server: